tnh/interviews/browser-app-deploy/README.md

 Submit high level architectural diagrams with some annotated comments of

 * The Deployment environment of the website
-* The CI flows from code commit to being deployed to production
+* A diagram that details the steps in teh CI pipeline

 Optionally